-In fact, plenty of people make minor and significant career power moves after adulting for a few years.
+In fact, plenty of people make minor or a significant career change at 30.
+Or even before that after adulting for a few years.
 Some have become disenchanted with their original picks.
 Others realize their talents are more suitable in some other field.
 Whatever the reason, all career movers usually feel trepidation.
-After all, busting out of an unfulfilling career choice before midlife seems daunting.
+After all, busting out of an unfulfilling career choice before midlife is daunting.

 Here’s the truth, though—it doesn’t have to cause undue amounts of stress.
-Truth be told, you can do a full u-turn professionally with a career choice that works.
-You just have to take a few steps to up the chances of emotional, intellectual, and fiscal success.
+You can do a full u-turn professionally with the right career choice that works.
+You just have to know how to choose the right career and take the steps to emotional, intellectual, and fiscal success.

 1. Stop Pursuing Your Future Life on Today’s Terms

 As Jason Jaggard, the founder of executive coaching firm Novus Global, points out, you don’t have to waste time finding out how to live life on your terms.
 Why?
 You’re already doing it—you just don’t realize you’re doing it!

 “Your life is the perfect expression of your current terms.
 Before you try to be successful on your own terms, first you’ll want to improve your terms.”